 - Implement proper key management for encryption keys themselves

-- Use TLS/SSL encryption for all secret retrieval operations
+- Use TLS encryption for all secret retrieval operations

 - Implement certificate pinning where appropriate